ADVERTISEMENT

 The symptoms include:

-Children with abdominal migraine generally start to outgrow the abdominal pain symptoms around puberty.
+Abdominal migraines in children generally start to outgrow the abdominal pain symptoms around puberty.
 About 60 % of children with abdominal migraine no longer have abdominal pain by their late teenage years.

-How Can We Diagnose Abdominal Migraine?
+How to Diagnose Abdominal Migraine?

-Abdominal migraine is hard to diagnose because kids have trouble telling the symptoms.
+Abdominal migraine in children is hard to diagnose because kids have trouble telling the symptoms.
 Abdominal migraine is easily confused with other causes of stomach ache in children like irritable bowel syndrome and Crohn's disease.

 Migraine is diagnosed in children with the following criteria: